Reby0217/ids706-finalProject/README.md

 ---

-This project incorporates selected components of the **Soft UI Dashboard Flask** template from [AppSeed](https://appseed.us/product/soft-ui-dashboard/flask/) as part of its website framework.
+This project incorporates selected components of the **Soft UI Dashboard** template from [AppSeed](https://appseed.us/product/soft-ui-dashboard/flask/) as part of its website framework.

 ---